StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Description: The upper limit of the Compaction Score for a partition in a shared-data cluster. `0` indicates no upper limit.
 This item only takes effect when `lake_enable_ingest_slowdown` is set to `true`.
 When the Compaction Score of a partition reaches or exceeds this upper limit, all loading tasks on that partition will be indefinitely delayed until the Compaction Score drops below this value or the task times out.
 - Introduced in: v3.2.0

+##### lake_compaction_disable_tables

+- Default: ""
+- Type: String
+- Unit: -
+- Is mutable: Yes
+- Description: The table list of which compaction is disabled in shared-data mode.
+The format is `tableId1;tableId2`, seperated by semicolon, for example, `12345;98765`.
+- Introduced in: v3.1.11

 ### Other

 ##### tmp_dir